nuts-foundation/nuts-specification/rfc/rfc0XX-use-case-list.md

 - ``expirationDate`` of the presentation MUST NOT have passed.
 - ``expirationDate`` MUST be after ``issuanceDate``.
 - all credential issuers MUST be trusted (see section 5).
-- all credentials subjects MUST be the same DID.
+- all credentials MUST have the same `credentialSubject.id`.
 - the key used to sign the presentation MUST be owned by the credential subject (see 4.1).

 If a validation step fails, the presentation MUST be rejected.

 JWT credential and presentation encoding as specified by [VC data model](https://www.w3.org/TR/vc-data-model/#jwt-decoding) MUST be applied.
-For instance, ``issuanceDate`` might come from the JWT ``nbf`` claim or the JSON-LD ``issuanceDate`` property.

 ### 4.1 Signing key validation

-Validators MUST check that the key used to sign the presentation is owned by the credential subject.
+The key used to sign the presentation MUST be owned by the credential subject.
-To validate the key, resolve the DID of the credential subject.
+This is validated as follows:

+- Parse the ``kid`` JWT header from the presentation as DID URL
+- Resolve the DID document referenced by the DID URL
-The signing key MUST be listed in the ``assertionMethod`` property of the DID document.
+- Resolve the signing key from ``assertionMethod`` property of the DID document.

-For JWT presentations, the ``kid`` claim MUST be used specify the key used to sign the presentation.
-For JSON-LD presentations, the ``verificationMethod`` property  of the ``proof`` object MUST be used to specify the key used to sign the presentation.
+If any of the steps above fail, the presentation MUST be rejected.

 ### 4.2 Supported formats

 The ``did:web`` DID method MUST be supported.
 Support for other methods is optional.
-Presentations and credentials MUST be either in JWT or JSON-LD format.
+Presentations and credentials MUST be in JWT format.

 ## 5. Trust